iterate - Psuedocodic Iteration

 thereisexpr

-• If expr is ever non-nil, its value is returned without running the epilogue code.
+expris ever non-nil, its value is returned without running the epilogue code. - Otherwise epilogue code is run, and

-• Cannot be used with always or never.
+nilis returned. - Cannot be used with

 unioning